 - A tripped breaker

-Head to your home’s circuit breaker to check, if everything is okay.
-In case you spot a tripped breaker, simply flip it back and see, if this solves the issue.
+Head to your breaker panel and locate the circuit breaker for your furnace.
+In the event you spot a tripped breaker, simply flip it fully OFF and then back ON, and see if this solves the issue.

 Bear in mind that serious problems within the HVAC system can cause the breaker to trip, so if that happens again, you might want to consider calling an expert.